 Seat Deposit Fee

-All accepted students must pay a non-refundable $750 seat deposit fee within two weeks of receiving an acceptance letter.
-Seat deposits are not refundable.
+All accepted students must pay a non-refundable $750 seat deposit fee within seven days of receiving an acceptance letter.
 The Seat Deposit Fee will be applied to tuition for enrolled students.

 Important Dates